-The Engineering News-Record (ENR), which is considered the authoritative publication in the field of civil engineering worldwide, has released a list of the 250 best international contractors, almost a fifth of which are Turkish construction companies.
+The Engineering News-Record (ENR), which is considered the authoritative publication in the field of civil engineering worldwide, has released a list of the 250 best international contractors, almost a fifth of which are Turkish construction firms.

-Turkey has joined the list with 44 companies this year and has kept up its strong performance and has ranked second since 2017.
-Where Turkey was second in terms of the number of contractors, this year it was seventh in terms of revenue.
+Turkey has joined the list with 44 companies this year has kept up its strong performance and has ranked second since 2017.
+Where Turkey was second in terms of the number of contractors, this year it was seventh in terms of annual revenue.
 China was the winning country with 74 companies on the list, including 35 US companies.
-The Spanish company ACS, the German company Hochtief and the French company Vinci were among the top three companies on the list.
+The Spanish company ACS, the German company Hochtief, and the French company Vinci were among the top three companies on the list.
 They were followed by the Chinese company CCC and the French company Bouygues.

 Rönesans Holding has moved up ten places and is now in 23rd place on the list, which is a collection of the company’s construction sales reported annually since 1874 by the Detroit-based company.

 With a presence in 28 countries, Rönesans generated total sales of $5.4 billion last year.
 The holding company’s total assets were estimated at $9 billion at the end of 2019.

 The Turkish construction companies Limak and Tekfen occupied 61st and 65th place in the list.
 Yapı Merkezi, Ant Yapı, TAV, Enka, MAPA and Kolin are other Turkish companies that are among the top 100.